Chapter 5 : Partners

 The journey down to the great hall was pretty much like my journey down the Hogwarts Express the day before, only ten times worse.
 Nearly everyone stopped and stared, people whispered behind their hands and some people just openly whispered and shouted things at us as we walked together to the great hall.
 I felt my face immediately flush scarlet as I could feel all the eyes boring into my back as we went down the stairs.
 I dropped my eyes again, trying desperately to avoid all the faces peering in my direction.
 When did I become such a wimp?

 Breakfast was worse if that was possible.
 In fact I think that it may have been the most embarrassing moment of my entire life.
-Just as we were having our timetables handed out for the following year, a blinding flash filled my entire eyes, causing me to go blind for a few seconds.
+Just as we were having our timetables handed out for the following year, a blinding flash filled my entire eyes, causing me to go blind for a few seconds, with flashing stars filling my vision.
 After a few moments of rapid blinking, I finally regained my sight enough to see a small boy standing in front of Harry, Ron and me, holding a rather large camera.

 ‘Oh my god’, he squeaked.
 ‘I can’t believe it’s the golden trio.
 Can I have a picture with all of you?
 Can I have your autographs please?’

 I immediately flushed red again.
-That seemed to be becoming a bit of a habit.
+Hmm, that seemed to be becoming a bit of a habit.
 I knew this boy was just young and innocent and I could sort of understand his interest, but I couldn’t stand here in the great hall in front of everyone and have my picture taken picture with this boy and I definitely couldn’t sign autographs.
+That would just be plain stupid.
+I was not that sort of person.
 Everybody was already staring and I could just imagine the stares if we started giving out autographs.

 I felt my breathing increase and my whole body flush and my hands begin to sweat as half the hall turned to stare in our direction.
 I felt immediately trapped.
 I didn’t want to be rude, but I had to get out of there.